Q clearance

 Q clearance or Q access authorization is the U.S. Department of Energy (DOE) security clearance required to access Top Secret Restricted Data, Formerly Restricted Data, and National Security Information, as well as Secret Restricted Data.
 Restricted Data (RD) is defined in the Atomic Energy Act of 1954 and covers nuclear weapons and related materials.
 The lower-level L clearance is sufficient for access to Secret Formerly Restricted Data (FRD) and National Security Information, as well as Confidential Restricted Data and Formerly Restricted Data.
-Access to Restricted Data is only granted on a need-to-know basis to personnel with appropriate clearances.
+Access to Restricted Data is granted on a need-to-know basis to personnel with appropriate clearances.

 A Q Clearance is equivalent to a U.S. Department of Defense Top Secret clearance.
 According to the Department of Energy, "Q access authorization corresponds to the background investigation and administrative determination similar to what is completed by other agencies for a Top Secret National Security Information access clearance."